Richard Moll: Voiceover work

 Moll can be heard in many animated productions, often as a villain with a deep, growling voice.
-He has voiced Two-Face in Batman: The Animated Series, Scorpion in later episodes of Spider-Man: The Animated Series (the character was previously voiced by Martin Landau in earlier episodes) and the Abomination in The Incredible Hulk (who was originally voiced by Kevin Schon).
+He voiced Two-Face in Batman: The Animated Series, Scorpion in later episodes of Spider-Man (who was originally voiced by Martin Landau) and the Abomination in The Incredible Hulk (who was originally voiced by Kevin Schon).

-Moll also provided voice work in the Batman: The Brave and the Bold episode "Chill of the Night!" voicing Lew Moxon as well as briefly reprising Two-Face (who was currently voiced by James Remar at the time).
+Moll also provided voice work in the Batman: The Brave and the Bold episode "Chill of the Night!" voicing Lew Moxon as well as briefly reprising Two-Face (who was mainly voiced by James Remar).
 His first role in an animated film was as a beat poet in Ralph Bakshi's American Pop.
-He starred as Norman in the animated series Mighty Max.
-He also voiced Vorn the Unspeakable, a Cthulhu-like character in the Freakazoid! episode "Statuesque".
+Moll also starred as Norman in the animated series Mighty Max and voiced Vorn the Unspeakable, a Cthulhu-like character, in the Freakazoid! episode "Statuesque".

 Moll voiced the Devil Hulk in the 2005 video game Incredible Hulk: Ultimate Destruction.
 In the 2010 video game Dante's Inferno, he voiced Death (which he shared with Dee Bradley Baker) and King Minos.